paulgovan/AutoDeskR/README.md

 checkFile(urn <- myUrn, token = Sys.getenv("access_token"))
 ```

-Next, get the output_urn of the translated file using the `getOutputUrn()` function, which returns an object containing the `result`, output `urn` and other activity information.
+To get the output_urn of the translated file, use the `getOutputUrn()` function, which returns an object containing the `result`, output `urn` and other activity information.

 ```
 getOutputUrn(urn <- myUrn, token = Sys.getenv("token"))
 ```

-Finally, to download the OBJ file locally:
+To download the OBJ file locally:

 ```
 myOutputUrn <- jsonlite::base64_enc(Sys.getenv("output_urn"))